SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     * CentOS 7 and newer
     * Redhat 7 and newer

+=== "MacOs"

+    !!! note
+        The Sekoia.io agent is currently in beta for Mac OS.

+    * macOS 13 Ventura and newer

 ## New features

 To find out about the changes between each version please check the [agent's changelog](sekoiaio_changelog.md)